When Things Fall Apart

 Volunteers forget they signed up more often than you expect.
 Make sure they sign-up sends reminders!

-Making the decision to move a parent into memory care is heartbreaking, even when you know it's the right choice.
+Making the decision, and getting your parents to agree to move into assisted living, or memory care is difficult even when you know it's the right choice.
 This transition marks a profound shift in your relationship, and it's normal to grieve while simultaneously seeking the best care for your loved one.
+It's also really hard to become the adult in the relationship, so be patient with yourself and your parents.

 1